Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 # Data encoding and Scott encoding

-In Plutus Core, there are really two (conflicting) ways to represent non-trivial ADTs- [`Constr`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#t:Data) data encoding, or Scott encoding.
-You can (you should!) only use one of these representations for your non-trivial types.
+In Plutus Core, there are really two (conflicting) ways to represent non-trivial ADTs: [`Constr`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#t:Data) data encoding, or Scott encoding.
+You should use only one of these representations for your non-trivial types.

 > Aside: What's a "trivial" type?
 The non-data builtin types! `PInteger`, `PByteString`, `PBuiltinList`, `PBuiltinPair`, and `PMap` (actually just a builtin list of builtin pairs).
 It's important to note that [`Data`](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#t:Data) (`Constr` or otherwise) is also a builtin type.

 ## Data encoding

 `Constr` data is essentially a sum-of-products representation.
 However, it can only contain other `Data` values (not necessarily just `Constr` data, could be `I` data, `B` data etc.) as its fields.
-Plutus Core famously lacks the ability to represent functions using this encoding, and thus - `Constr` encoded values simply cannot contain functions.
+Plutus Core famously lacks the ability to represent functions using this encoding, and thus `Constr` encoded values simply cannot contain functions.

 > Note: You can find out more about the deep details of `Data`/`BuiltinData` at [plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-data.md).